-- Proposed RMD regulations would update existing regulations to reflect major changes made by SECURE 1.0 and make other conforming changes, including updating the rollover rules. - Key Takeaways:

-- The age 72 RBD age applies to participants born after June 30, 1949. - If a participant dies after their RBD, both at-least-as rapidly rule and 10-year rule apply. - If participant died before January 1, 2020 with multiple beneficiaries, the 10-year rule applies after their deaths if the oldest of them dies after December 31, 2019. - Age of majority for determining whether a child is an eligible designated beneficiary is 21. - Determination of whether a beneficiary is disabled may be based on SSA determination. - Documentation of disability or chronically ill status required by 10/31 after year of death. - Plan may provide a uniform RBD for all of 4/1 after year participant attains age 72 or $70\frac{1}{2}$ . - Applicability Date: Proposed to apply to distributions on or after January 1, 2022.
+- Purpose: Update existing regulations to reflect major changes made by SECURE Act 1.0 and make other conforming changes, including updating the rollover rules. - Key Takeaways: - The age 72 RBD age applies to participants born after June 30, 1949. - If a participant dies after their RBD, both at-least-as rapidly rule and 10-year rule apply. - If participant died before January 1, 2022 with multiple beneficiaries, the 10-year rule applies after their deaths if the oldest of them dies after December 31, 2021. - Age of majority for determining whether a child is an eligible designated beneficiary is 21. - Determination of whether a beneficiary is disabled may be based on SSA determination. - Documentation of disability or chronically ill status required by 10/31 after year of death. - Plan may provide a uniform RBD for all of 4/1 after year participant attains age 72 or $70\frac{1}{2}$. - Applicability Date: Proposed to apply to distributions on or after January 1, 2022.

-RMD Rule Transition Relief for 2021 and 2022
+RMD Rule Transition Relief